CAMP COSBY – COVID-19 FAQ

 Q. How will equipment be wiped or sanitized between camper uses?

 A. Staff will use cleaning supplies to wipe down equipment between activity periods and after each use.

 Q. Meal time- How will this be different?

 A. We will not be eating as a whole camp like we used to.
 Meaning we will not have a full dining hall.
-We will eat in shifts, likely two smaller groups with cabins spread out in the dining hall for social distancing.
+We will eat in cabin groups (cohorts) and spread out tables arrangements.
+We will rotate cabins that will eat in inside and outside eating spaces we will create.
 We will eat family style but the counselors will serve the campers food from all serving bowls and platters.
 We will still have fun, eat great food and dance.